 To scambait, you need to find active scammer numbers.
-There are multiple ways and sources to find those numbers and it also depends on which type of scam you’re looking for.
+These could be IRS scams, Social Security Administration (SSA) scams, tech support scams, PayPal scams etc. There are multiple ways and sources to find those numbers and it also depends on which type of scam you’re looking for.
 Below are the most important sources.

 PS: scammers are mostly active during US business hours and during weekdays.
 If you can’t find any active numbers this may be the reason.